HongW2019/OAP-spark2.4.3/README.md

 spark.sql.oap.parquet.data.cache.enable     true     #for parquet fileformat spark.sql.oap.orc.data.cache.enable         true     #for orc fileformat
 ```
+Step 2.
+Run Spark ***ThriftServer***
-You can run Spark with the following example to try OAP cache function with DRAM.
-You should use Spark ***ThriftServer***  with the beeline script to run Spark, cause ThriftServer can launch a Spark Application which can cache hot data for long time in the background, and it also can accept query requests from different clients at the same time.
+You should run Spark ***ThriftServer*** with the beeline scripts to use OAP DRAM cache, ThriftServer launchs Spark applications which can cache hot data for a long time backstage, and it can also accept query requests from different clients at the same time.
 #### Using DRAM Cache on table `oap_test`
-To verify DRAM Cache function, we reuse table `oap_test`
+To directly verify DRAM Cache function, we reuse table `oap_test` created in the [Working with OAP Index](#Working-with-OAP-Index).
-In the [Working with OAP Index], we have create a table `oap_test`, next we will try OAP Cache.

-When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
+When we run ```spark-shell``` to create table `oap_test`, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
 ```
 . $SPARK_HOME/sbin/start-thriftserver.sh
 ```
-Now you can use beeline to test the Thrift JDBC/ODBC server, vsr211 is hostname, so you need change to your hostname.
+Now you can use beeline to test the ThriftSpark ***ThriftServer*** JDBC/ODBC server, vsr211 is hostname, so you need change to your hostname.
 ```
 ./beeline -u jdbc:hive2://vsr211:10000
 ```